Manly West

 Manly West shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-University qualifications in Manly West account for 27.5% of residents aged 15+, which is higher than the SA4 region average of 23.7%.
-Bachelor degrees are most common at 18.9%, followed by postgraduate qualifications (5.6%) and graduate diplomas (3.0%).
-Vocational credentials are also prevalent, with 35.9% of residents aged 15+ holding such qualifications – advanced diplomas make up 11.9% while certificates account for 24.0%.
+In Manly West, 27.5% of residents aged 15 and above have university qualifications, which is higher than the SA4 region average of 23.7%.
+Bachelor degrees are the most common at 18.9%, followed by postgraduate qualifications (5.6%) and graduate diplomas (3.0%).
+Vocational credentials are also prevalent, with 35.9% of residents aged 15 and above holding such qualifications.

-Educational participation is high in Manly West, with 29.6% of residents currently enrolled in formal education.
+This includes advanced diplomas (11.9%) and certificates (24.0%).
+Educational participation is high, with 29.6% of residents currently enrolled in formal education.
 This includes 10.7% in primary education, 9.4% in secondary education, and 4.5% pursuing tertiary education.

 Frequently Asked Questions - Education